express42/postgresql_lwrp/README.md

 Description
 ===========
 This cookbook includes recipes and providers to install and configure postgresql database.
-This cookbook was tested with Postgresql 9.0, 9.1, 9.2, 9.3.
-Version 9.0 is supported with limitations: creating users and databases are not working, also 9.0 not supported in Ubuntu 16.04 and Debian Jessie.
+This cookbook was tested with Postgresql 9.1, 9.2, 9.3, 9.4, 9.5, 9.6 & 10.
-Supported platforms: Debian Squeeze/Wheezy/Jessie and Ubuntu 12.04/14.04/16.04.
+Supported platforms: Debian Jessie/Stretch and Ubuntu 14.04/16.04.

 Changelog
 =========